prashantcodehub/newtest/README.md

+Used react-router-dom 6.20.1

+Used MUI pagination component

-Coingecko api used for coin data card and list view used MUI pagination component
+Coingecko api used for coin data

-used react-router-dom 6.20.1
+Card and list view